 IWG would also be permitted if you have a freshwater farm plan demonstrating that adverse effects are no greater than those allowed for by the regulation conditions.
 But, freshwater farm plan regulations are still being finalised, so this is not possible yet.

-If you’re unsure about how the rules apply to your situation, please get in touch with us via email@example.com.
+If you’re unsure about how the rules apply to your situation or if you want to apply for a resource consent, please get in touch with us via email@example.com.

 Get in touch